What To Do At Stevns Klint UNESCO World Heritage Site

 You can walk to Rødvig along the Trampesti Trail or take the bus from Store Heddinge.
 As the local service bus only runs once an hour, your best bet is to walk and enjoy the view.

-Rødvig is a small fishing port with a busy harbour, lighthouse, swimming, camping, parking, restaurants and places to stay.
+Rødvig is a small fishing port with a busy harbour, lighthouse, swimming pool, camping ground, parking, restaurants, and accommodation.

 It’s also the easiest way to start your journey back to Copenhagen, as the local trains run every 30 minutes.